Funk & Wagnalls Standard College Dictionary

 The Condorcet Method

-The Condorcet method can be viewed as carrying vote inflation in the average ranking method to its logical extreme.
+The Condorcet method can be viewed as carrying vote inflation in score voting to its logical extreme.
 Rather than pretending that the best and worst alternatives imaginable are actually on the ballot, it pretends that the best and worst alternatives imaginable are any two alternatives on the ballot.
 That is, when considering any two alternatives, it pretends the other alternatives don't exist and scales one of them to 10 and the other to 0.
 Votes are cast by an ordering of the n alternatives, and votes are tabulated by an nxn matrix counting how many times the row beat the column.
 If any alternative beats all other alternatives, it wins.
 If any alternative loses to all other alternatives, it is eliminated.
 This allows for ties, and there are various ways to resolve the ties.

 I haven't looked into this much yet.